opensearch-project/documentation-website/_dashboards/_reporting/reporting-cli.md

 To use the Reporting CLI with AWS Lambda, you need to do the following preliminary steps.

 - Get an AWS account.
 For instructions, see [Creating an AWS account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) in the AWS Account Management reference guide.
-- Get a docker file to assemble an image.
+- Get a Dockerfile to assemble an image.
+For Docker instructions, see [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).
+- Set up an Amazon Elastic Container Registry (ECR).
+For instructions, see [Getting started with Amazon ECR using the AWS Management Console](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-console.html).

 You can use the following sample configurations to set up and assemble the image: